Thursday, August 24, 2017

 TV cable access recorded the presentation that will then be broadcast

-in the area on a regular basis for some period of time.
+in the area over time.
 PWM

 Theresa Doucet.
 Theresa lives in Laconia and mentioned that her grandfather,